asmatameem/iam_puls_todo/README.md

 	Todo.all_todos
 ````

-* Find only the deleted record
+* Find all the deleted records (marked as deleted).
 ````
 	Todo.only_deleted
 ````